Please give the name(s) and addresse(s) of anyone to be extracted from the property title?

-Will there be any payment between the parties for the Transfer of Equity?
-Where this is the case, please state the amount and who is to receive what figure
+Is there to be any payment between the parties for the Transfer of Equity?
+Where this is the case, please state the amount and who is to receive what sums

-Information to consider in in addition to the above Coventry Building Society transfer of equity information :
+Information to consider in in addition to the above Coventry Building Society transfer of equity Advice :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Coventry Building Society conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may require that you obtain the consent of the landlord.
-If such conditions are not strictly observed you may be in violation of the lease.
-This could trigger the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
+If such conditions are not complied with you may be in violation of the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your lawyer should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.